deepakkapse/housepriceprediction/README.md

 # HousePricePrediction
-House dataset is collected and datacleaned<br>
+House dataset is collected and datacleaned by preprocessing<br>
 A model is created  based on linear regression which predicts house price<br>

 <b>Libraries:<br>